 Valentine Sight Word Sort

-The first thing we did was put the pieces that say “Correct” and “Incorrect” near the top of the table.
+First, we put the pieces that say “Correct” and “Incorrect” near the top of the table.
 I reminded the kids that correct means something is right, and incorrect means something is wrong.

 Once the kiddos understood the headings, I gave them the word cards.

-Their challenge was to figure out where each card belonged.
+Their challenge was to figure out where each sight word sort card belonged.

 We did one example together before I set the kids loose.

-I had the studetns find the two cards with the number 1 in the corner.
+I had the students find the two cards with the number 1 in the corner.